 Now, with the vaccine, it is possible that our lives will become more normal.
 The Society is hoping to have meetings again, to have tours this summer, and to have the yearly yard sale, starting in July.
 (Please think of us when you have stuff to donate.)

-As activities increase, look for notices at the Valley post offices, in the local newspapers, and on our Facebook page and website.
+As activities increase, look for notices at the Valley post offices, in the local newspapers, and on our Facebook page.

 MARK YOUR CALENDARS!